majn/telegram-purple/README.md

 ### Deleting secret chat

 If you delete a secret chat from the buddy list, it will be terminated and no longer be usable.

-# Changelog

-Warning, this version is mainly for development and testing and NOT for productive use.
-Even though it already provides basic features, you should still expect bugs and crashes when running it.

-When encountering a crash or some other bugs, please report it to us, preferably together with a backtrace of the crashed application [https://developer.pidgin.im/wiki/GetABacktrace]

-## Version 0.6

-    - Support for secret chats

-## Version 0.5

-    - Display incoming photos
-    - Respect received user and chat property updates
-    - Support changing own profile picture
-    - Support adding new contacts
-    - Display service messages
-    - Works with libpurple proxy settings

-## Version 0.4

-    - Use latest version of libtgl

-## TODO:

-    - Picture, audio and video messages
-    - File transfers
-    - Geo-locations

 ## Platform Support